tolu360/react-native-paystack/README.md

 ## 1. Description

-This React Native module provides a wrapper to add Paystack Payments to your React Native application using the [Paystack Mobile SDK Android](https://github.com/PaystackHQ/paystack-android) library.
+This React Native module provides a wrapper to add Paystack Payments to your React Native application using the [Paystack Android Mobile SDK](https://github.com/PaystackHQ/paystack-android) and the [Paystack iOS Mobile SDK](https://github.com/PaystackHQ/paystack-ios) libraries.

 ## 2. Installation